Success in the classroom begins with a restful night’s sleep

 Edith’s childhood routines and experiences prepared her for an organized, well-disciplined life at Biltmore.
 With more than 250 rooms, which included 35 bedrooms, 43 bathrooms and 3 kitchens, the home also boasted the latest and greatest in technology.
 In the days when George, Edith, and Cornelia Vanderbilt resided at Biltmore, they employed up to 40 staff members who each played a crucial role in the day-to-day operations of the house and stable.

 5 golden rules for establishing good sleep habits for children

 Do your children get enough sleep during the school year to excel academically and thrive physically?
-A study by The Better Sleep Council says many teenagers sacrifice sleep to get all of their homework done and then have trouble concentrating and comprehending new information the following day.
-The study revealed that an alarming 12% of teens get four hours sleep or less on a regular school night.
+A study by the Better Sleep Council says many teenagers sacrifice sleep to get all of their homework done and then have trouble concentrating and comprehending new information the following day.
+The study revealed that an alarming 12% of teens get four hours of sleep or less on a regular school night.

 If your children are sacrificing their sleep for grades, it might be time to intervene.
 Parents can do a lot to shape sleep routines that their kids can follow throughout their lives, says Terry Cralle, registered nurse and certified clinical sleep educator.
 “It’s never too early to teach children about the importance of sleep.
 Good sleep habits will provide a lifetime of benefits.”